 Durability and Longevity

-Ones that use a cartridge tend to last anywhere from 200-500L before you need to replace the cartridge.
+Filters that use a cartridge tend to last anywhere from 200 to 500 L before you need to replace the cartridge.
 On the other hand, with other filters that last longer, you may need to replace the entire unit at the end of its life.
-The LifeStraw is an example of this — it can filter around 4,000 L, and then it will stop working and need to be replaced.
+The LifeStraw is an example of this; it can filter around 4,000 L, and then it will stop working and need to be replaced.

-For UV methods like the CrazyCap filter bottle and SteriPENs, they’ll last forever, as long as you charge or continue to replace the batteries (barring any damage, of course).
+For UV methods like the CrazyCap filter bottle and SteriPENs, they’ll last forever as long as you charge or continue to replace the batteries (barring any damage, of course).